codexhackers/nurtureAI/README.md

-# Zenchat
+# NurtureAI

-Zenchat is an AI therapist chatbot app built with Flutter that provides a virtual platform for individuals to engage in mental health conversations and receive emotional support.
+## This is a project submission for the team Codex at the BFF Hackathon

-This project is a submission for the CodeValds hacakthon https://codevalds-msi.netlify.app/
+NurtureAi is an AI therapist chatbot app built with Flutter that provides a virtual platform for individuals to engage in mental health conversations and receive emotional support.

 ## Purpose
-The purpose of Zenchat is to provide users with an empathetic and non-judgmental space to discuss their thoughts, feelings, and emotions, and offer coping mechanisms and techniques for managing mental health issues such as stress, anxiety, and depression.
+The purpose of NurtureAI is to provide users with an empathetic and non-judgmental space to discuss their thoughts, feelings, and emotions, and offer coping mechanisms and techniques for managing mental health issues such as stress, anxiety, and depression.

 ## Target Audience
-The target audience of Zenchat is individuals, especially students and teenagers who are seeking mental health support and guidance.
+The target audience of NurtureAI is individuals, especially students and teenagers who are seeking mental health support and guidance.

 ## Features
 - Mental health support